KacperPiotrGadula/Kubernetes/Namespaces/Readme.md

 kubectl get namespace -> Showing list of namespaces in cluster

 -> kube-system -> this namespace has pod member which one responsible for action cluster

+kubectl get namespace -n <name_of_namespace> -> Showing member in namespace which you are choosing